Vinum-Security/yandex-cloud-security/README.md

 - The database (ClickHouse, MongoDB, MySQL, PostgreSQL) is not allowed to assign public access
 - The bucket (ObjectStorage) should not have rules and policies that allow public access
 - Disks, Snapshots, Images should not be publicly available
+- Kubernetes cluster should not have a public IP address
+- The Kubernetes cluster should be assigned a security group with rules assigned based on the least privileged principle
 - Security group should not allow inbound and outbound connections without IP restriction
 - Security groups should not allow access from private networks without IP restriction
+- The Control Plane of the cluster should be located in a separate VPC from the workers.
 - The security group should not contain a range of ports

 ## Access Control